evandrosouza-developer/ps2tomsxUSB/README.md

 <div align= "center"><strong>IMPORTANT</strong>  </div>
 <div align="left">If you are using Blackpill board and are uploading Database through USB, please do a FULL DISCONNECT (ALL lines INCUDING POWER) from MSX,  to avoid short circuit through power supply lines!

-I really suggest that the Black Pill board be pulled out from PS/2 to MSX Keyboard Converter board, as the power is going to be supplyed from USB and the heavy task to reconnect all will be saved, if you decided not to use the connector on the J1, which would simplify and make the task much safer.
+I strongly suggest that the Black Pill board be pulled out from PS/2 to MSX Keyboard Converter board, as the power is going to be supplyed from USB and the heavy task to reconnect all will be saved, if you decided not to use the connector on the J1, which would simplify and make the task much safer.

 *******************************************************************